DiUS/pact-workshop-jvm/README.md

 FAILURE: Build failed with an exception.

 * What went wrong:
-There were 1 pact failures for provider Our_Provider
+There were 2 non-pending pact failures for provider Our_Provider

 * Try:
 Run with --stacktrace option to get the stack trace.
 Run with --info or --debug option to get more log output.
 Run with --scan to get full insights.

 * Get more help at https://help.gradle.org

-BUILD FAILED in 7s
+BUILD FAILED in 6s
 5 actionable tasks: 5 executed
 ```